Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 1. Schedule:

 • The due date for receipt of tenure review materials is the first Friday of the fall term.
-All materials should be sent to the Provost's office.
+All materials should be sent to the Vice President for Academic Affairs and Provost's office.
 Failure to submit materials by this date will be interpreted as a decision not to be considered for promotion review.

 2. Procedures:

-• Notification: The Office of the Provost will automatically notify faculty members when they become eligible for consideration for promotion to a given rank.
+• Notification: The Office of the Vice President for Academic Affairs and Provost will automatically notify faculty members when they become eligible for consideration for promotion to a given rank.

-• The Office of the Provost will maintain a faculty roster which contains the following data on each faculty member:
+• b.
+The Office of the Vice President for Academic Affairs and Provost will maintain a faculty roster which contains the following data on each faculty member:

 • Number of years of full-time service at the rank of instructor or above.
 These will include years at regionally accredited colleges or universities other than Centenary.
 Full-time service is defined in Section 7, Paragraph 2.